jalapic/engsoccerdata/readme.txt

 -  goals_by_team.r          - Return all instances of a team scoring n goals

 -  score_most.r             - returns the team who has been involved in the most games of each scoreline

 -  score_team.all.r         - Lists all matches that a team has played in that ended in a scoreline

 -  score_team.r             - List all occurrences of a specific scoreline for a specific team

--  scoreline_by_team.r      - How often each team has a won,lost,drawn by a scoreline ?
+-  scoreline_by_team.r      - How often each team has a won,lost,drawn by a scoreline?

 -  totalgoals_by_team.r     - Return all instances of a team being involved in a game with n goals

 -  n_offs.r                 - Will return the scorelines that have occurred n number of times

 -  opponentfreq.r           - Calculates how often a team has played against other teams